A topic from the subject of Crystallization in Chemistry.

 Introduction

-Crystallization is the formation of solid crystals from a liquid or gas.
-At the microscopic level, crystallization involves the arrangement of atoms, ions, or molecules into a regular, repeating pattern.
-This patterned arrangement results in the formation of crystals with specific shapes, sizes, and structures.
+Crystallization is the process of forming solid crystals from a homogeneous phase, typically a liquid or a gas.
+At the microscopic level, this involves the systematic arrangement of atoms, ions, or molecules into a highly ordered, repeating three-dimensional pattern known as a crystal lattice.
+This ordered arrangement dictates the crystal's macroscopic shape, size, and physical properties.

 Crystal Structure and Morphology